 Engine compartment.
 The crown jewel of the Z28 package was the 350ci LT-1 engine with 360 horsepowerand that was understated; some estimates put the number closer to 400.
 It was the highpoint for the classic era, as emission standards and insurance premiums forced horsepower down in following years.
 Franklins version packs an equally potent punch.
 The twin-horned air cleaner is decorated with the correct factory stickers.
 Under the giant chrome-plated dish is an aluminum painted hi-rise intake manifold that feeds the 11:1 compression pistons.
 Franklin resisted the urge to overdo the engine compartment.
-WRAP-UP

 There are just enough bright trim pieces to reflect an accurate account of what Chevy intended for its street screamer.
 A few items could have been better represented: a modern-style sealed battery sits in place of the factory-spec unit with its top-filler caps and side terminals.
 Although Franklin didnt include all of the lines, wires and cables, there are plenty to get the flavor without all of the clutter.